Science of AI Tone: How Machines Capture Your Writing DNA

 The field of computational stylometry has spent decades developing methods to identify authors based on their writing patterns.
 The applications range from forensic linguistics to literary attribution.
 The core finding?
 Function words are more identifying than content words.

 While your vocabulary changes by topic, the frequency with which you use common words like "the," "of," "and," "to" remains remarkably stable.
-A 2015 Harvard stylometry study found that these seemingly insignificant words create a linguistic fingerprint more reliable than the impressive vocabulary you consciously choose.
+Researchers have consistently found that these seemingly insignificant words create a linguistic fingerprint more reliable than the impressive vocabulary you consciously choose.
+As Eder et al. documented in their open stylometric system (2017), function word profiles are among the most reliable authorship markers across languages and genres.

 Your writing style isn't one thing.
 It's a constellation of independent characteristics: how you structure sentences, the punctuation you favor, the rhythm of your paragraphs, how formal you get with different audiences.
 Combined, these patterns create something uniquely yours.